Mastering Cookie Textures: How to Use the 1,2,3 Rule for Perfect Hard, Crispy, and Soft Cookies

 Ratio Adjustments:

-• Use exclusively granulated sugar (1 part)
+• Use only granulated sugar (1 part)

-• Increase fat by 10% (about 2.2 parts)
+• Add fat by 10% (approximately 2.2 parts)

 Baking Technique:

-• Flatten dough balls slightly before baking
+• Slightly flatten dough balls before baking

-• Bake until edges are well-browned
+• Bake until edges are well-browned.

 Perfect Crispy Cookies